 I see my first meeting with a new client as an assessment session.
 I normally ask a number of questions to gain a good understanding of what brings you to counselling and identify your therapeutic needs.
 This is important so we can identify together how therapy can be useful to you.
 Additionally, in the first session, I explain how I work (for example confidentiality, cancellations, holidays, fees) and what you can expected from me.

-The first session is also a good opportunity for you to ask any questions about my role, experience and training as a Psychotherapeutic Counsellor as well as Counselling/Therapy in general.
+The first session is also a good opportunity for you to ask any questions about my role, experience and training as a Therapist as well as Therapy in general.

 I work in the picturesque market town of Bury St Edmunds & Sudbury.